 Under the "Reduced Price" section of the Flippa site, you can even bid on online companies with a starting price of as little as $1.
 This can be a great opportunity for those who don't have the capital to invest in a highly profitable business.

 Business Exits specializes in brokering the sale of companies valued anywhere from $2 to $60 million.
-In 2022 alone, the company hit a $315 million total transaction volume.
-On the site, you can search listings in categories including ecommerce, construction, manufacturing, marketing and consulting, retail, service, SaaS and software, and wholesale and distribution.
+The company focuses on high-value transactions across various sectors including ecommerce, construction, manufacturing, marketing and consulting, retail, service, SaaS and software, and wholesale and distribution.

 Business Exits puts a lot of work into its meticulous screening and vetting, giving you comprehensive insights on any prospective purchases you're looking to make.
 You can engage with them for price negotiations and terms of the sale, and they'll help transfer ownership once an agreement is reached.